oharsta/university-foo/README.md

 * The university-foo OAuth provider currently only support the Authorization Code Grant flow (e.g. Implicit Grant and other flows are not supported).
 * The absence of a consent dialog when authentication succeeds.
-* The enforcement that a REST call can only access the data for the student that authorized the client application is not implemented
+* The application does not enforce that a REST call can only access the data for the student that authorized the client application
-* The API currently is very limited and only supports accessing student profile
+* The API currently is very limited and only supports accessing student profiles
-* There is elaborate help section (analogue to http://developer.yammer.com/api/oauth2.html)
+* There is no elaborate help section (analogue to http://developer.yammer.com/api/oauth2.html)